adasMatt/todolistFlaskNginx0/readme.md

 # Dockerized to do list flask app with nginx
 Don't just blindly copy/paste these commands.
-Ask for Adam's and root passwords ;)
+Create passwords for database.

 With the correct Dockerfiles this set of commands will get the todolist app up and running.